nephely-io/app-autoscaling-calculator/README.md

+This sample is published as part of [the corresponding article on the Toptal Engineering Blog](), which contains more information about the procedure used here.

+Visit https://www.toptal.com/blog and subscribe to our newsletter to read great posts!

+* * *

 # Application auto-scaling calculator

 :warning: This tool is working but is still in beta version as it has not been intensively tested, thus may contain some bugs.